G9A2HvK9/tictactoe_techtest/README.md

 ## Directions for use

 1. Clone this repo into a directory of your choice
-2. Run the command "bundle init" from the command line
+2. Run the command `~$ bundle init` from the command line
-3. Run the command "bundle install" from the command line
+3. Run the command `~$ bundle install` from the command line
-4. Run the command "rspec" from the command line to make sure all tests are passing
+4. Run the command `~$ rspec` from the command line to make sure all tests are passing

 ## User Stories